Founntain/osuplayer/ProfileTOS.md

 Your profile picture will also be deleted when you delete your profile.

 ### ☝️ Some rules
 Don't post anything NSFW, hate-/harmful in your description or somewhere else in the client.
-This also includes your profile picture. *(sorry about that, but no anime titties as profile picture)*
+This also includes your profile picture. *(sorry about that, but no anime tiddies as profile picture)*

 If you create a profile and don't reach level 2 in 24 hours **we have the right to delete your profile**.
 Please only create an account if you intend to use the player and its user feature as intended.
 You don't need a profile if you do not want to use the user features, such as collecting XP and statistics!
 If your profile was deleted, you will still be able to create a new profile if you believe you will use it as intended.

+⚠️ If for whatever reason you do so, we have the right to clear your description, remove your profile picture/banner or send your profile to the *sun (deleting it)*.

 ## 📫 Contact us
 If you wish to contact us for any reason please contact us using the links below
 - ✉️ 7@founntain.dev
 - 📣 [Discord](https://discord.gg/RJQSc5B)

-⚠️ If for whatever reason you do so, we have the right to clear your description, remove your profile picture/banner or send your profile to the *sun (deleting it)*.

 That's all.
 Amazing that you read this far here is a nice flower for you 🌺